t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 5. NIST {{NIST-Guide}}: The NIST special publication urges enterprise and US federal agencies to address security throughout the systems engineering process.
 The publication builds upon the ISO/IEC/IEEE 15288 standard and augments each process in the system lifecyle with security enhancements.

-6. NIST {{nist_lightweight_project}}: NIST is running a project on lightweight cryptography with the purpose of: (i) identifying application areas for which standard cryptographic algorithms are too heavy, classifying them according to some application profiles to be determined; (ii) determining limitations in those existing cryptographic standards; and (iii) standarizing lightweight algorithms that can be used in specific application profiles.
+6. NIST {{nist_lightweight_project}}: NIST is running a project on lightweight cryptography with the purpose of: (i) identifying application areas for which standard cryptographic algorithms are too heavy, classifying them according to some application profiles to be determined; (ii) determining limitations in those existing cryptographic standards; and (iii) standardizing lightweight algorithms that can be used in specific application profiles.

 7. OWASP {{OWASP}}: Open Web Application Security Project (OWASP) provides security guidance for IoT manufactures, developers and consumers.
 OWASP also includes guidelines for those who intend to test and analyze IoT devices and applications.